Intro to libipuz

 Intro

 LIBIPUZ is a library for loading, manipulating, and saving puzzles.
 It loads .ipuz files and provides a programatic interface to manipulate them.
-It is written in C and Rust, and its API is exported to C through a GLib-based wrapper.
-This wrapper can be loaded through GObject Introspection so ite can be used in many other languages. libipuz has been tested in python and javascript.
+It is written in C and Rust and has a C-based API using glib.
+This API can be accessed through GObject Introspection, and thus can be used in many other languages.
+It has been tested in C, Python, and Typescript.

 The primary goal of libipuz is to provide an API that loosely mirrors the ipuz structure while providing additional functionality.
-While ipuz files can be loaded directly into memory as a json object, reading the raw structure is not very convenient.
-In addition, a robust set of mutators are provided for manipulating / creating a crossword while keeping common crossword heuristics valid.
+While ipuz files can be loaded directly into memory as json objects, working with the raw structure is often inconvenient.
+In addition, a robust set of mutators are provided for manipulating / creating a puzzle while maintaining common heuristics.

 Note

-We only support a limited number of ipuz kinds, though the full set of puzzle types is planned.
-Sudoku-style games are currently under development.
-See this document for more details.
+We currently only support a limited number of ipuz kinds: Crosswords, Acrostics, and Nonograms, The full set of puzzle types is planned, and Sudoku-style games are currently under development.
+See this document for current status.

 Mutations

 Changes in puzzles can often be very complex.
-Small changes in the grid can have large impact on the overall puzzle structure.
-For example, changing a cell from a normal cell to a block can result in the grid and clues needing renumbering, clues disappearing or appearing, enumeration lengths changing, etc. Symmetry requirements also need to be maintained.
+For gridded puzzles, small changes can have a large impact on the overall puzzle structure.
+For example, consider the act of changing a cell from a normal cell to a block in a crossword.
+This can result in the grid and clues needing renumbering, clues disappearing or appearing, enumeration lengths changing, etc. Symmetry requirements may also need to be maintained.

 On the other hand, it occasionally is interesting to have a board with non-standard semantics.
 As an example, Alphabetic jigsaw crosswords don’t use clue numbers.

-Consequentially, the overall philosophy of libipuz is to let the caller make any changes they want to a puzzle, even if it results in a non-standard grid.
-Once a set of changes is made, callers can then call the _fix() category of functions in order to enforce well-known heuristics within the puzzle.
-This allows the user to choose which heuristics to apply and how to apply them.
+Consequentially, the overall philosophy of libipuz is to let the developer make any changes they want to a puzzle, even if it results in a non-standard puzzle.
+Once a set of changes is made, developers can call the _fix() category of functions in order to enforce well-known heuristics.
+This allows them to choose which heuristics to apply and how to apply them.
 The resulting puzzle should be a well formed puzzle, suitable for another round of mutation.

 Simple Examples

-Here are a few simple examples of using libipuz.
+Here are a few simple examples using libipuz:

 C